philippgille/homebrew-tap/README.md

 Homebrew tap for my apps

 You can add it to homebrew with:
 `brew tap philippgille/tap`

 Then you can install an app for example with:
 `brew install serve`

+Or in a single command:
+`brew install philippgille/tap/serve`

 Apps
 ----